QuickBooks Cash Flow Planner & Forecast: A Guide to Your Cash Flow

 See your top vendors by expense

 Another way to view expense data, and get a clear idea of your operating activity, is by seeing which vendors you’re spending the most money on.
 Go to the Reports menu on the left-hand side of the screen.
 Search Transaction list by Vendor in the search bar.
 In the Report Period Field, select the date.
 Then click Run Report.
-You can then click into every individual line item to see more details about how much money you’ve spent with a given vendor and for what products and services.
+You can then click into every line item to see more details about how much money you’ve spent with a vendor and for what products and services.